How To Handle Breaking Up With Someone You Still Love

 Breaking up with someone you still love is rarely easy or pleasant, even if you know that it’s necessary, but there are things you can do to minimize the hurt you both feel, such as being gently honest about why you think it’s over and focusing on the positive aspects of the relationship during the breakup talk.
 The choice to spend time speaking face-to-face is usually better than sending a text or an email because an in-person conversation can provide a better sense of closure.
 In addition, speaking can give you the space to process any complicated emotions you may be feeling without having to worry about what others around you might think of you or your situation.

-What if abuse is a factor?
+What if abuse is a factor in the breakup?

 Abusive behavior can complicate the process of ending things, as well as your emotions about the relationship and your recovery after the relationship has ended.
 If you are in an abusive relationship or have left an abusive partner and find you still have feelings for them, please know that you are not alone and that these kinds of feelings are common.
 Factors like trauma bonding and codependency can make leaving and recovering from the relationship more difficult, even if you feel afraid of your partner.